-THE DEVELOPMENT OF A FECAL ANTIBODY TEST TO SUPPORT THE DIFFERENTIAL DIAGNOSIS OF EQUINE GASTRIC AND COLONIC ULCERATION
+THE DEVELOPMENT OF A

+FECAL ANTIBODY TEST TO

+SUPPORT THE DIFFERENTIAL

+DIAGNOSIS OF EQUINE

+GASTRIC AND COLONIC

+ULCERATION

-A REVIEW OF THE RESEARCH AND DEVELOPMENT BEHIND THE SUCCEED® EQUINE FECAL BLOOD TESTTM
+A REVIEW OF THE RESEARCH AND DEVELOPMENT BEHIND THE SUCCEED® EOUINE FECAL BLOOD TESTTM

-Over the course of seven years, we have observed a high rate of gastric and colonic ulcers in over 900 horses at abattoirs in Texas and Canada.
+Over the course of eight years, we have observed a high rate of gastric and colonic ulcers in over 900 horses at abattoirs in the United States and Canada.
 Throughout, we have tested several technologies that attempt to detect these lesions using a fecal sample.
-We now report on an improved antibody test kit that is highly accurate and sensitive and can help to differentiate gastric from colonic ulceration.
+We now report on an improved antibody test kit.

+The SUCCEED® Equine Fecal Blood TestTM is highly accurate and sensitive and can help to differentiate gastric from colonic ulceration and related digestive tract pathologies.
 The kit is a two-part field test that is easy to employ and provides results in minutes.
-The test may also have some other important applications.
+The test may also have some other important applications for the veterinarian.